Jacob Neestrup: Coaching career

 On 20 June 2019, it was confirmed that Neestrup had been appointed as the manager of Viborg FF for the upcoming season.

 On 22 December 2020, it was announced that Neestrup would leave Viborg at the end of the year and return to F.C.
 Copenhagen as assistant manager of Jess Thorup.
-He left Viborg in 1st place in the 2020-21 Danish 1st Division.
+He left Viborg in 1st place in the 2020–21 Danish 1st Division.

 On 20 September 2022, he was announced as new manager of F.C.
 Copenhagen following the sacking of Jess Thorup.

+Despite being placed 9th out of 12 and being 10 points off 1st place when he took over, Neestrup still eventually guided them to win the Danish Superliga and the Danish Cup.
+On 12 December 2023, he guided them to the knockout stages of the Champions League, being placed second in a group with Bayern Munich, Galatasaray and Manchester United.